2sic/2sxc-docs/2sxc Docs Generator/index.md

 Because of this, different documentations help you work with different things.
 Here's the overview:

-1. A [list of features](http://2sxc.org/en/docs), concepts and examples can be found in the _Docs_ section of 2sxc.org, including things not specifically code related
 1. [Many solutions and recommendations](http://2sxc.org/en/blog) are found in the _Blog_ on 2sxc.org
 1. [Many demo, template and tutorial Apps](http://2sxc.org/en/Apps) are found in the _App Catalog_ on 2sxc.org
 1. [2sxc / EAV Roadmap](xref:Abyss.Releases.Roadmap)